-Plus: China’s pipeline probing, a Chromebook debacle, and more of the week’s top security news.
+Plus: The biggest Twitch hack, an iOS zero day, and more of the week’s top security news.

 Catch up on the most important updates from this week.

 Perhaps fears over Facebook aren’t that much different than previous worries over the effects of video games or Dungeons & Dragons.

 This week, we talked about revelations from whistleblower Frances Haugen’s testimony—and whether this reckoning will finally change the social media giant.